How to Set Up Solar Panels Off Grid

 It’s best to purchase a battery that’s voltage closely relates to your calculations since these calculations are based on your values.

-Setting up the solar panel itself isn’t too complicated.
+Setting up the solar panel off grid itself isn’t too complicated.
 Most 200-watt solar panels have drill mounts or stands that need to be screwed or drilled in.
 Plus, many solar panels you purchase will come with a setup manual to get you started on everything.

 Once the stands are down, you can begin looking at selecting the perfect charge controller.
 However, if you have a bigger system or battery, you can opt for two charge controllers and one solar panel system.